By Jerry Del Priore

 I tend to favorite the Beatles’ guitar-driven tunes, such as While My Guitar Gently Weeps, I Want to Hold Your Hand and She’s Got a Ticket to Ride, which Rain all played to perfection.

-Rain came out for an encore, and played the Beatles’ classic hit Hey, Jude, to resounding crowd reaction.
+Rain came out for an encore and played the Beatles’ classic hit Hey, Jude, to a resounding crowd reaction.

 We left the concert with the feeling that all we needed was love, and we could get by with a little help from our friends.
 Maybe we’ll start a revolution.
 Who knows?

-For more information on the rest of tour dates, and tickets, please visit: Raintribute.com/shows/
+For more information on the rest of tour dates, and to purchase tickets, please visit: Raintribute.com/shows/

 Watch RAIN Perform the Song You’re Going to Lose that Girl in Video Below.